Email FacebookTwitterMenu burgerClose thin

 Share

 If you have children or other dependents under the age of 17, you likely qualify for the Child Tax Credit.
-In 2021, it was temporarily expanded as part of the American Rescue Plan, which was signed by President Biden in March of that year to help families deal with the financial hardships stemming from the COVID-19 pandemic.
+In 2021, it was temporarily expanded as part of the American Rescue Plan, which was signed by President Biden to help families deal with the financial hardships stemming from the COVID-19 pandemic.
 There are a number of income limits you should know about when planning how much you’ll receive.
-Planning for your family’s finances goes beyond taxes.
-A financial advisor can help you create a long-term financial plan.

-The Child Tax Credit (CTC) is designed to give an income boost to the parents or guardians of children and other dependents.
+Tax credits offset your tax liability on a dollar-for-dollar basis.
+The Child Tax Credit (CTC) is one of numerous tax credits designed for families; it’s intended to give an income boost to the parents or guardians of children and other dependents.
 This credit applies to dependents who are 17 or younger as of the last day of the tax year.

 As a reminder, tax credits directly reduce the amount you owe the IRS.
 So, if your tax bill is $3,000, but you’re eligible for $1,000 in tax credits, your bill is now $2,000.
 This differs from a tax deduction, which reduces how much of your income is subject to income taxes.